IvoNet/k8s-casus/minimal/README.md

 ERROR: [2] bootstrap checks failed.
 You must address the points described in the following [2] lines before starting Elasticsearch.
 ```

-- Editted the StatefulSet and added the env setting `xpack.security.enabled` to `"false"`
+- Edited the StatefulSet and added the env setting `xpack.security.enabled` to `"false"`

 ```bash
 k edit statefulset.apps/es-cluster